 The Brookwater golf course layout is all thanks to Greg Norman’s inspired design, with each hole a perfect mix of challenge and playability.
-Thanks to recent renovations restoring the course to its original design, the Brookwater golf course layout is now even better than ever.
+Thanks to recent renovations restoring the course to its original design, the Brookwater golf course holes are now even better than ever.

-Brookwater’s redesigned course with improved playability and sustainability is without a doubt Queensland’s finest golf experience.
-The spectacular 18 hole, par 72 championship golf course layout meanders its way through naturally undulating Australian bushland, with signature bunkering and beautiful inclusion of natural waterways.
+Brookwater’s redesigned golf course, with improved playability and sustainability, is without a doubt Queensland’s finest golf experience.
+The spectacular 18-hole, par 72 championship golf course layout roams its way through naturally undulating Australian bushland, with signature bunkering and beautiful inclusion of natural waterways.

-View the beautiful illustrated golf course maps along with an insight into playing each hole.
+View the beautiful illustrated golf course maps, detailed with fairways and obstacles, along with an insight into playing each hole.

 380m – Par 4

 A challenging opening hole.
 A medium length par 4 into a valley with a gentle dog leg to the left.
 The tee shot should focus on accuracy with hazards and a deep bunker to the left of the fairway.
 After a good tee shot to the upside, centre-right of the fairway you will be left with a medium length approach to an elevated green.
 The green generally slopes from back to front and there is room to bail out on the right-hand side.

 Hole 1 Golf Tip: Do not leave your approach shot short or the ball will funnel down into the valley a short of the green.

 A fairly long hole up a slight hill, but a very attractive one.
 The drive must be threaded between trees to a shallow undulating valley.
 From there the fairway swings to the left before curving back to the green and the right hand side of the hole is guarded by a wild gully and a very tall tree half way between the landing area and the green.
 This tree can block the direct approach to the green from some parts of the fairway and largely determine the strategy of the hole.